microsoft/samples-for-ai/examples/caffe2/README.md

 # Introduction

-The visual solution involve two projects:
+The Visual Studio solution involve two projects:

 1. **MNIST project**: It is a common examples for digit recognition.
 The project trained MNIST dataset with LeNet model.